 Nina Mingya Powles is a poet, zinemaker and editor from Wellington.
 In 2019 she won the Landfall Essay Competition and the Nan Shepherd Prize for Nature Writing.
-Her first full-length poetry collection, Magnolia 木蘭 (Seraph Press) was shortlisted for the Forward Prize for Best First Book of Poetry (2020), and is a finalist in the 2021 Ockham New Zealand Book Awards.
+Her first full-length poetry collection, Magnolia 木蘭 (Seraph Press) was shortlisted for the 2020 Forward Prize for Best First Book of Poetry and the 2021 Ockham New Zealand Book Awards.

 Nina has won the Women Poets Prize (2018), Jane Martin Prize for Poetry (2018) and the Biggs Prize for Poetry (2015).
 She is the author of several poetry chapbooks and zines, as well as a food memoir, Tiny Moons (The Emma Press, 2020).
 She is the founding editor of Bitter Melon, a small press that publishes limited-edition pamphlets by Asian poets, and is the Digital Editor of the international literary magazine Wasafiri.